Barry Vicary – founding member of the NSAA

-The idea was to fight for the benefits those men who didn’t serve in Vietnam had been denied.
+Barry’s idea was to fight for the benefits those men who didn’t serve in Vietnam had been denied any of what was given to those who served in Vietnam.
 Of the 60 thousand plus that were conscripted around 15 thousand of those served overseas.
 The main objective of the organization is to provide welfare to its members.
 The organization has grown from that small start in Qld, to now having branches in every State and Territory.

 Not long after the organization had got off the ground Barry was approached by a chap who told him that he was conscripted in the fifty’s and asked if he could join the organization.
 This was when it was discovered that there was a conscription between 1951 and 1959 were all males, around 250 thousand, at the age of 18 were called up to do 90 day recruit training, mostly at Puckapunyal Military base in Victoria.
 From there they went on to serve in Citizens Military Force for approximately 3 years (it varied with the type of service), in either the Navy, Army or Airforce.

 In 2009 the brand new National Servicemen’s Memorial was built at the Australian War Memorial in Canberra, The memorial is set in a wonderful garden

 The formal courtyard and fountain are dedicated to all Australian National Servicemen (over 290,000 in total) and in memory of those who died.
 National servicemen were conscripted between 1951 and 1972, including some who served in the Vietnam War.